-- 1. Effective CPOP requires attention to the intersectionality between ethnicity and social-economic status. - 2.
-Intersectionality means the complicated, cumulative way in which the effects of multiple forms of discrimination (such as racism, sexism, and classism) combine, overlap, or intersect, especially in the experiences of marginalized individuals or groups - 3.
+- 1. Effective CPOP requires attention to intersectionality between ethnicity and social-economic status. - 2.
+Intersectionality means the complicated, cumulative way the effects of multiple forms of discrimination (such as racism, sexism, and classism) combine, overlap, or intersect, especially in marginalized individuals or groups' experiences. - 3.
 A person's perception of risk or protections can be influenced by what they have experienced directly or indirectly.
 Therefore, to enhance the effectiveness of CPOP, officers must connect with civilians with consideration for their experiences.